 This means that you stand a chance of trying the local cuisines on one day and an international cuisine on another day.
 I believe this is one reason why many foreign tourists opt for them regardless of the high costs of accommodation.

-We loved that Four Points by Sheraton Hurlingham’s rooftop restaurant Mezze On The Deck specialises in exquisite Mediterranean and Middle Eastern dishes and also offer platters of tapas by expert chefs.
+We loved that Four Points by Sheraton Hurlingham’s rooftop restaurant Mezze On The Deck specializes in some exquisite Mediterranean and Middle Eastern dishes and also offer platters of tapas by expert chefs.
 Even vegetarian options are available too, and the menu is healthy and fresh.

-There is also an exotic Shisha Bar with Shisha flavours being served at this poolside venue.
+There is also an exotic Shisha Bar with Shisha flavors being served at this poolside venue.

 This can not only be seen but can also be felt and we felt this here in Kenya.